hailelagi/hailelagi.com/content/hacks/tsunami.md

 1. an atomic reference count `Arc<T>`
 2. a mutex or some other sync mechanism because the type does not impl `Send` & `Sync`

-If your data only has to exist within a single thread that's great, but applications tend to need to handle _concurrent_ data access.
+If your program and data only has to exist within a single thread of execution that's great, but _web servers_ tend to need to handle _concurrent_ data access.
 Practical examples of this are caches, rate limiting middleware, session storage, distributed config, simple message queues etc

-Let's wrap it in a mutex from std lib's `sync` package:
+Let's wrap it in a mutex from go's std lib's `sync` package:

 ```go
 type Map[K string, V any] struct {